Quantitative Electroencephalography as a Diagnostic Aid for Attention-Deficit/Hyperactivity Disorder

 Assessment of a diagnostic technology typically focuses on 3 domains: 1) technical performance (test-retest reliability or inter-rater reliability); 2) diagnostic accuracy (sensitivity, specificity, and positive and negative predictive value) in relevant populations of patients; and 3) demonstration that the diagnostic information can be used to improve patient outcomes.
 Subsequent use of a technology outside of the investigational setting may also be evaluated.
 These domains, although not always evaluated in sequence, can be considered similar to the 4 phases of therapeutic studies:

 There are no published peer-reviewed studies that evaluate the accuracy of the commercially available device (NEBA) in the diagnosis of ADHD.
-The currently available evidence consists of studies that report quantitative EEG (QEEG) results using standard EEG equipment and results of the pivotal FDA studies that led to approval of the NEBA system, which is available through the FDA website and is included in this evidence review.
+The currently available evidence consists of studies that report quantitative electroencephalography (QEEG) results using standard EEG equipment and results of the pivotal FDA studies that led to approval of the NEBA system, which is available through the U.S. Food and Drug Administration (FDA) website and is included in this evidence review.

 What is the reliability of the NEBA system?

-Data submitted to the FDA included test-retest reliability of the NEBA theta/beta ratio for EEG data from 198 patients who had recordings on 2 different days (about 2 ½ weeks apart on average).
-(1) The intraclass correlation coefficient of repeated NEBA theta/beta ratio was 0.83, which is considered to be high.
+Data submitted to FDA included test-retest reliability of the NEBA theta/beta ratio for EEG data from 198 patients who had recordings on 2 different days (about 2.5 weeks apart on average).
+(2) The intraclass correlation coefficient of repeated NEBA theta/beta ratio was 0.83, which is considered to be high.
 In the published studies, there were no reports identified that measured the reliability of QEEG.

 Do patients with ADHD have an increased theta/beta brainwave ratio when measured by quantitative EEG?